efea-umich/cse-593/main-project/project.typ

 == Storyboards
 #image("assets/storyboards/GROUP_STORYBOARD.jpeg")

+In the storyboard panels, Emily Carter is portrayed working as a busy nurse who urgently receives and responds to a message on her Apple Watch.
+She uses quick suggestions at first and then refines her message with an adjustable keyboard so she can discreetly communicate without disturbing her sleeping patient.
+These scenes reflect Emily's persona by illustrating her hectic schedule, the need for rapid and accurate text interactions in a noise-sensitive environment, and her reliance on smartwatch features that accommodate long nails and minimize interruptions to patient care.

 == Paper Prototype
 // Does the Initial Design and Low Fidelity Prototypes section contain a description and figures depicting the the "final" group design paper prototype?
 Does the description contain justification for changes based on the design critiques?
 Does the section contain a brief description of how an investigator could Wizard of Oz the prototype?

 We crafted a paper prototype that consists of a hollow smartwatch frame with screens and widgets that are placable behind the screen above a piece of paper.
 The items between the frame and the background can be changed and replaced by an operator to make the smartwatch "function." @fig:notification shows a notification that a user tester will first encounter.
-Assets were made for all possible interactions within our controlled scenario. @fig:assets in the Appendix shows all the paper components.
+Assets were made for all possible interactions within our controlled scenario. @fig:assets shows all the paper components.

+#figure(
+    image("assets/paper-prototype/assets.jpg"),
+    caption: "The paper prototype components"
+) <fig:assets>

 // Design change based on critique taken from final design
 //Most critiques consistently praised designs that offered immediate shortcuts or suggested responses for routine messages, noting how short, standardized phrases could speed up interactions and prevent users from fumbling on a small keyboard for every reply.
 At the same time, they stressed the importance of retaining a reliable manual typing interface for cases where users need finer control or have to enter more detailed text.
 As these challenges arose, the design critiques favored solutions that integrate both quick suggestions and an adaptive keyboard in a single flow.
 Consequently, our final design adopts contextual suggestions at the outset while also including a Dynamic Key Hitbox keyboard to ensure custom input remains accessible and accurate.
+// This directly addresses both the concern raised by participants who desired confirmation steps before sending messages and the critiques about individual prototypes lacking confirmation or editing options when users need to correct words not recognized as typos or want to revise partially accepted suggestions.

 #figure(
   image(width: 45%, "assets/paper-prototype/notification.jpg"),
   caption: [A notification screen with various ways to reply] ) <fig:notification>

 Within the hollow watch frame, we can place various screens inside with other components placed on top.
 One screen is the notification screen with various suggested responses for a quick message.
-This screen was necessary as critiques consistently favored
+This screen was necessary as critiques consistently favored designs that included immediate shortcuts or suggested responses for short messages.

+The other screens show a keyboard to allow the user to physically tap keys to type.
 Since our solution is invisible to the user, we need a method to determine with certainty where a user's finger taps the keyboard when they type.
-Prior to starting their task the user's finger will be marked with some kind of ink or other coloring.
-When the user presses a key, their finger placement will be saved onto the paper.
-If the user is typing on the keyboard, the operator can compare each marked location with a set of printed reference hitboxes, as shown in figure @fig:hitboxes.
+Prior to starting their task the user's finger will be marked with ink.
+When the user presses a key, their finger placement will be marked onto the paper.
+If the user is typing on the keyboard, the operator can compare each marked location with a set of printed reference hitboxes, as shown in figure @fig:hitboxes to decide what action to take (_e.g._ decide what the next inserted letter should be).
+By tracking user finger placement with ink markings, we can analyze the feasibility and usefulness of enlarging individual keys' hitboxes to address prior design critiques about the hitbox accuracy.

+This dual-method approach of combining suggested responses with a manual keyboard option was chosen based on feedback from our design critiques, which highlighted the need for both efficiency from shortcut responses and flexibility and control from an accurate keyboard.

+We can use Wizard of Oz testing with this paper prototype to simulate smartwatch interactions without a functional digital system.
+The smartwatch frame holds interchangeable paper screens that the operator swaps to reflect different interface states, such as receiving a notification or typing a message.
+To track typing, the user's finger is marked with ink, leaving visible impressions when they tap.
+The operator compares these marks to predefined key hitboxes as shown in @fig:hitboxes to simulate an adaptive keyboard.
+The operator can also act as the smartwatch's AI by selecting suggested replies and updating the interface accordingly to the dialogue presented by the user.